 Bladder & Bowel Control

-Peeing when you sneeze or cough, releasing a blast of air in downward dog, stressing when you’re anywhere without a bathroom… You don’t have to put up with a leaky bladder or bowels for the rest of your life — and spend a fortune on adult diapers — just because you’ve been pregnant or are past a certain age.
+Peeing when you sneeze or cough, releasing a blast of air in downward dog, stressing when you’re anywhere without a bathroom… You don’t have to put up with a leaky bladder or bowels for the rest of your life — and spend a fortune on absorbent underwear — just because you’ve been pregnant or are past a certain age.

 A PT can help you regain control by treating pelvic floor dysfunction that leads to incontinence.
 We even offer virtual visits so you can skip the commute.